F7FF/boringinstaller/README.md

 # boringinstaller
 A boring way to quickly install a preconfigured Arch desktop.

-# (This is a work in progress!
-Currently not stable, do NOT attempt to install)

 ## But why?
 This installer is intended to take a relatively modern desktop/laptop with a blankable disk (see requirements) and make a pre-configured Arch KDE system.
 I've left a lot of documentation to help explain the process and the choices that I made.